 The role of a volunteer is to allow campers to grow and learn in this space, to build community and have their physical, social and emotional needs met.
 In the past, volunteers have shared with us that they experience both joy and exhaustion during the 4 days of camp.
 Due to the diverse responsibilities of this role, an ideal candidate will be able to multi-task, prioritize their own needs as well as the needs of others and have the supports and skills available to process their own feelings as they arise at camp.
 Camp fYrefly volunteers create space for youth voices and opportunities for youth to excel.

 With this in mind, your role will involve many important informal mentoring opportunities with the youth at Camp.
 To support you in this important role, we will provide you with comprehensive pre-camp training opportunities to help develop your leadership, facilitation, supervision, and mentoring skills.
 This pre-camp training is mandatory.

-Also mandatory is completion of Volunteer Waiver/Criminal Record/Child Welfare Intervention Record Check forms.
+Also mandatory is completion of Volunteer Waiver, Police/Child Welfare Intervention Record Check forms.
 As recognition of your commitment, Adult Volunteers will receive a sliding scale honorarium of $0-$250, depending on need.

 What Types of Adult Volunteer Roles Are There?

 Adult Volunteers play a key role at Camp fYrefly.
 Acting as a resource for both Youth Leaders and campers, they help to enhance the Camp fYrefly experience and serve to open-up spaces for informal education and intergenerational role modeling.
 Volunteers are there to support and provide guidance at Pod meetings, meals, special events, workshops and free time to build relationships and mentor Youth Leaders and campers.
 Many Adult Volunteers also choose to run programming and workshops of their own, or lead activities during free-time blocks.